Last Updated on January 24th, 2020

 It may be a bit challenging to find a rumba concert but you can look at one of the sites where a list of events in the city is published every day: Time Out Barcelona or NitBcn (in Spanish only.)
 For Sardana dance, you can watch it on any Sunday on the square in front of the Cathedral of Barcelona.
 This is the spot where Barcelonians dance!

 Make Sure to Visit Free Events in Barcelona

 Barcelonians are definitely not the homebodies.
 They enjoy spending time outside the home walls.
 At the same time, they prefer going to the movies, theaters or museums for free events that take place throughout the city almost every week.

 It can be either one-day entertainment (concerts, dances, exhibitions in the central squares), or larger-scale district holidays – fiestas de barrio.
 They last up to two weeks and include a wide variety of entertainment for people of all ages.

 So, the Gracia district is famous for the annual holiday, which takes place in the second half of August.
 Residents decorate their streets in any theme they want but do not reveal it until the last moment, hoping to win a prize for the most impressive idea and performance.

-One of the famous spectacles is that with human castells and towers.
+One of the famous spectacles is that of human castells and towers.
 Several teams from different areas or cities of Catalonia gather in the squares.
 Their task is to build the highest pyramid of people.
 The pyramid is considered built only if each casteller of one team successfully stacks upon one another with a little girl climbing to the very top and then successfully gets down.

 Usually, you get to see this show every other October in Tarragona.
 However, from time to time very similar shows are held in Barcelona too, just on a smaller scale.
 And they are free.
 It is something worth seeing for sure.